alfar0x/alfar-web3go/README.md

 ## How to Update
 1. Type `npm run update`.
-1. If there are new settings, it keeps your old ones safe and creates new ones.
+1. If there are new settings, system will create backup file of previous config and create new one `input/config.ini` file.
-1. If there are new settings, fill in `input/config.ini`.

 Discover more scripts on our [Telegram channel](https://t.me/+FozX3VZA0RIyNWY6).